-- you must use the new investigator research grant CV and salary template (your CV should not exceed 2 two sides of A4) - a CV is also required for each named researcher and co-investigator.
+- the new investigator research grant CV and salary template (your CV should not exceed 2 sides of A4) - a CV for each named researcher and co-investigator.
 Each CV should not exceed 2 sides of A4 - publications (up to 1 side of A4 per named person) - a case for support.
-If your application duration is:

-- 36 months or less, your case for support must not exceed 8 pages - 37 months or more, your case for support must not exceed 12 pages - a justification of resources (must not exceed 2 sides of A4) - a data management plan (DMP).
+If your application duration is: - 36 months or less, your case for support must not exceed 8 pages - 37 months or more, your case for support must not exceed 12 pages - a justification of resources (must not exceed 2 sides of A4) - a data management plan (DMP).
 Page length can vary, see section 2.2.7 of our attachments guidance.
-Applicants must use the available DMP template form
+You must use the available DMP template form

-If your research includes excess treatment costs of studies involving human participants you will need to include a schedule of events cost attribution template (SoECAT) form.
+If your research includes excess treatment costs of studies involving human participants, you will need to include a Schedule of Events Cost Attribution Template (SoECAT).
+For details and access to the SoECAT form see the National Institute for Health and Care Research's information on excess treatment costs.